alex-snowgirl/tic-tac-toe/README.txt

 PS: Very simple implementation (minimum to work properly) If something - ask
-Thanks for this awesome trip in TicTacToe world
+Thanks for this awesome trip in TTT world